 - 1. Incomplete application submittals will not be included on the ARC agenda. - 2.
 All applications (including Minor changes) are required to include a site plan and dimensional drawings on the appropriate elevations.
-Material and color must be included.
-Complete application submittals must be received by 1:00 pm, 14 days before a meeting for Draft Submittals and 21 Days before a meeting for Preliminary or Final Submittals. - 3.
+Material and color must be included. - 3.
 Applications and all requirements for a complete submittal must be received in he ARC by the deadline.
-See meeting schedules with deadlines clearly defined. submittals received after this specified deadline will be included on the agenda for the next regularly scheduled ARC meeting.
+See meeting schedules with deadlines clearly defined.